techlahoma/board_meetings/2015/11_november.md

 * Discuss Mike Slack as a potential 6 month non-profit consultant for Techlahoma
 * Vote to approve or refine Techlahoma Software Lifecycle and Governance
   - https://gist.github.com/datachomp/f8e2c026118b6f7885f7
+* Did we follow up with DNSimple about sponsorship acceptance?
+Who will update site?

 #### Open Forum
 * Anyone leading the jobs board project?
 Luke has interest from a few tech recruiting companies to put jobs in front of Tulsa Web Devs and/or sponsor Techlahoma